borishaw/rent-it/README.md

 # Project Description
 Rent-it is a tool rental website (similar to Airbnb for tools and equipments).

-John has many tools at his home and is running out of space and also he is looking for a way to make money from his tools collection.
+Consider a scenario, John has many tools at his home and is running out of space and also he is looking for a way to make money from his tools collection.
 Jan rarely uses tools and don't like spending 500$ to buy a tool.

-with Rent-it, John can rent his tools and not only have more space at home, but also make money.
+With Rent-it, John can rent his tools and not only have more space at home, but also make money.
 Also Jan can rent a tool instead of buying it and save money.

 # Functional Specifications:
 * Users can put their tools for rent